jbarupal/Small-RNA-seq/README.md

 # Small-RNA-seq
-Aim of the project to develop pipeline for RNA-seq.
+# This code will include pre-processing of small RNA-seq data, for downstream analysis.